GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstCallMacro.visit| replace:: This callback occurs during the `infer` pass for every `ExprCallMacro`, after its arguments are inferred.
 When fully inferred macro is expected to replace `ExprCallMacro` with meaningful expression.

-.. |method-ast-AstCallMacro.canVisitArguments| replace:: This callback occurs during the `infer` pass before the arguments of the call macro are visited.
-If callback returns true, the arguments are visited, otherwise the call macro is not visited (and acts like a query expression).
+.. |method-ast-AstCallMacro.canVisitArgument| replace:: This callback occurs during the `infer` pass before the arguments of the call macro are visited.
+If callback returns true, the argument of given index is visited, otherwise it acts like a query expression.

+.. |method-ast-AstCallMacro.canFoldReturnResult| replace:: If true the enclosing function can infer return result as `void` when unspecified.
+If false function will have to wait for the macro to fold.

 .. |class-ast-AstTypeInfoMacro| replace:: This macro is used to implement type info traits, i.e. `typeinfo(YourTraitHere ...)` expressions.